 How to Sell with Success

 Upselling and cross-selling may be two different techniques, but they follow the same sales principles.
 The first thing you need to do is avoid blatantly marketing the complementary packages.
+This is one the points we’ve talked about when selling SEO.
 Clients may find your aggressive and insistent selling annoying—and this may translate into a lost sale.

 Make your recommendations grounded and reasonable.
 Justify why your client needs to get this on top of that.
 For example, explain that having a website is not enough to drive customer engagement; this is where you introduce the need for social media.
 Take this as an opportunity to segue into your social media packages.
 To make your recommendations sound convincing, you must first find out what your client’s specific needs are.
 You may even present what other clients have bought.